AVAYA HOLDINGS CORP. (NYSE: AV - GuruFocus.com

 Did you lose money on investments in Avaya Holdings Corp.?
 If so, please visit Avaya Holdings Corp.
 Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Jan.
-12, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Avaya Holdings Corp. ("Avaya" or the "Company") (NYSE: AVYA) between November 22, 2021 and November 29, 2022, inclusive (the "Class Period").
+17, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Avaya Holdings Corp. (“Avaya” or the “Company”) (: AVYA) between November 22, 2021 and November 29, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Middle District of North Carolina and alleges violations of the Securities Exchange Act of 1934.

 Avaya purports to be a “global leader in digital communications products, solutions and services for businesses of all sizes delivering its technology predominantly through software and services.”
 The Company claims that its “global, experienced team of professionals delivers award-winning services from initial planning and design, to seamless implementation and integration, to ongoing managed operations, optimization, training and support.”